jgbyrne/jacl-rs/README.md

 Be careful, though!
 The structure is still an anonymous entry within the parent Object even though it has a property binding.

-Since Keys and Bindings are in different namespaces it is entirely possible to use the same name for a different Entry and Property.
+Since Keys and Vars are in different namespaces it is entirely possible to use the same name for a different Entry and Property.
 This is, however, discouraged for obvious reasons.

 ### Duplicate and Triplicate

-A property can be assigned to an arbritrary number of bindings.
+A property can be assigned to an arbritrary number of vars.

 ```
 numbers {